 There are over 5.7 Million privately owned companies in the UK generating over 2 trillion in annual turnover.
 Private companies in the UK employ over 27 million workers compared to only 5.36m workers in the public sector.
 A recent survey showed 1 in 10 UK workers wants to start their own business.

-Get Me My Mortgage have researched 80 of the top privately-owned companies based on annual revenue in the UK to find out how the founders did it, was it alone?
+At Get Me My Mortgage we don’t only help our clients get bad credit mortgages, self employed mortgages and HMO Mortgages.
+We also produce interesting guides and articles for our users to enjoy.
+These are sometimes on specific issues you may be facing when trying to get a mortgage such as getting a mortgage after a payday loan or getting a mortgage with a ccj but also interesting guides on the housing and business industries.
+This week we have researched 80 of the top privately-owned companies based on annual revenue in the UK to find out how the founders did it, was it alone?
 With a co-founder? or a business set up by investors or equity funds.
 We then analysed the present company to find out if they were still controlled or owned by the people that started them.

 • 46% of the top private companies were started by solo entrepreneurs